These 12 Pool Games for Kids will make a huge splash when you and your family are at the pool this summer!

 Starting last summer, our time at the pool really changed.
 My daughter was suddenly a swimming fish and I no longer felt the need to be within an arms reach.
 And with this new swimming freedom came the ability to play a ton of fun water games for summer in the pool.
-I thought I’d share some of our favorites.
+I thought I’d share some of our favorite pool game for kids.
 I saved the best for last.
 It’s so simple and so hilarious to watch!

 1. Water Gun Tag.
 One player is “It” and gets the water gun.
 “It” tries to tag the other players by hitting them with a cold blast of water.
 Once a player is tagged, they’re out.
 The first player that was tagged is “It” for the next round of play.